developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/webview/index.md

 ####Platforms

 * Android
-* Windows Mobile(WebKit)
+* Windows Mobile (WebKit)

 ###userAgent

 ####Type
 <span class='text-info'>STRING</span> <span class='label label-warning'>Read Only</span>
 ####Description
-Defines in config.xml: Navigation\\UserAgent.
-When visiting a web server the WebKit browser will report its self as the specified user agent.
+Defined in in the Navigation\\UserAgent parameter of the `config,.xml` file.
+When visiting a web server, the WebKit browser reports itself as the specified user agent.
 Use the following substitution variables:

 * %p - platform name ("Windows CE " + version number)
 * %w - WebKit version number
-* %e - WebKit version number.
+* %e - WebKit version number

-Use the UserAgent setting to spoof your device to the server, e.g. to view content designed for the desktop on your mobile screen.
+Use the UserAgent setting to spoof the device to the server (i.e. to view content designed for the desktop on a mobile screen).

-From RhoElements 2.1 onwards the default value was changed to work out of the box with a greater number of server configurations, prior to RhoElements 2.1 the default user agent was: "Mozilla/5.0 (%p) AppleWebKit/%w (KHTML, like Gecko) WebKit/%e Safari/%w"
+From RhoElements 2.1 onward, the default value was changed to work out of the box with a greater number of server configurations.
+Prior to RhoElements 2.1, the default user agent was "**Mozilla/5.0 (%p) AppleWebKit/%w (KHTML, like Gecko) WebKit/%e Safari/%w**"

 ####Access

 * Class: This property can only be accessed via the API class object.
 	* <code>EB.WebView.userAgent</code>

 ####Platforms

-* Windows Mobile(WebKit)
+* Windows Mobile (WebKit)

 ###viewportEnabled

 ####Type
 <span class='text-info'>BOOLEAN</span> <span class='label label-warning'>Read Only</span>

 ####Description
-Get whether viewport meta tag processing is enabled or disabled in config.xml: Navigation\\ViewportEnabled.
+Get whether viewport meta tag processing is enabled or disabled in the Navigation\\ViewportEnabled parameter of the `config.xml` file.

 ####Params
 <p><strong>Default:</strong> true</p>

 ####Access

 * Class: This property can only be accessed via the API class object.
 	* <code>EB.WebView.viewportEnabled</code>